 All photography by Holly Clark

-Co-founder of the style communications agency MGC London, after walking down the aisle, Gabriella Nassif was always going to become a reference point for other fashion-forward brides-to-be!
-With clients ranging from London’s emerging talent Richard Quinn to the evening-wear label 16 Arlington, Gabriella is one of those girls who’s always just effortlessly in the know.
-From how she went about creating her custom wedding dress to why she tasked White Dossier’s Bridal Concierge to source her after-party look, Gabriella shares her tips on looking and feeling more beautiful than ever before when it comes to your big day.
+Co-founder of the style communications agency MGC London, Gabriella Nassif was always going to become a reference point for other fashion-forward brides-to-be!
+With clients ranging from London’s emerging talent Richard Quinn to the evening-wear label 16 Arlington, Gaby is one of those girls who’s always just effortlessly in the know.
+From how she went about creating her custom wedding dress to why she tasked White Dossier’s Bridal Concierge to source her after-party look, Gaby shares her tips on looking and feeling more beautiful than ever before when it comes to your big day.

 Gaby’s Bridal Style